lcccodes/dnsconfig/README.md

 </p>
 <p>
 Below: Changing an A-record in the DNS manager.
 (This is also where you can create one).
-In Server Manager, go to "Tools" in the upper right, then scroll down to "DNS."
+In Server Manager, go to "Tools" in the upper right, then scroll down and click "DNS," then expand your domain name and click on "forward lookup zones."

 ![image](https://github.com/lcccodes/dnsconfig/assets/171904823/b889cdb2-4e61-46d2-a5f1-228acf8cbf1c)